facebookresearch/hydra/website/docs/advanced/package_directive.md

 ```
 Both colon and whitespace are accepted as a separator between the key and the value.
 Unrecognized header keys (like `oompa` and `loompa`) are ignored.

+---
+Hydra 1.0 introduces the concept of a config package.
+A package is the common parent path of all nodes in the config file.

+In Hydra 0.11, there was an implicit default of _global_ ("")
+In Hydra 1.1 the default will be _group_ (the name of the config group).
+Hydra 1.0 maintains the implicit default of _global_ and issues a warning for any config group file without a @package directive.
+By adding an explicit @package to these configs now, you guarantee that your configs will not break when you upgrade to Hydra 1.1.

+The @package directive is described in details here.